velsarav/behavioral-cloning/README.md

 This resulted in Total Train samples: 10242 and Total valid samples: 2562

+ADD:  Why you collected as much data as possible .....

 The following are the center, right, and left images recorded at the same location:

 ![alt text][image1]